Governance & Controls

 Common Misunderstandings

-Key takeaway: A conflict of interest policy helps organizations manage situations where personal interests could influence—or appear to influence—decisions.
-It supports fairness, transparency, and trust by establishing clear expectations for disclosure and management.
+Key takeaway: A conflict of interest policy helps organizations manage situations where personal interests could influence decisions, supporting fairness, transparency, and trust.